isabella232/help-7/gitbook/cmp/dashboards/bigquery-lens.md

 * _Cluster your tables_ &mdash; Cluster the tables listed under the _Table_ column by the fields suggested under the _Cluster By_ column.
 * _Enforce Partition Fields_ &mdash; Use the suggested partitioned fields under the _Partition Field_ column for the corresponding queries listed under the _Query ID_ column.
 * _Partition your tables_ &mdash; Partition the tables listed under the _Table_ column by the suggested fields listed under the _Partition Fields_ column.
-* _Limit query jobs_ &mdash; Reduce job execution frequency of the listed jobs under the _Query ID_ column by the percentage you choose on the slider and view the associated savings of each reduced job under the _Savings by Reducing Jobs_ column.
+* _Limit query jobs_ &mdash; Reduce execution frequency of the listed jobs under the _Query ID_ column by the percentage you choose on the slider and view the associated savings of each reduced job under the _Savings by Reducing Jobs_ column.
 * _Switch to monthly flat-rate plan_ &mdash; Purchase the slots amount listed in the _Optimal slots amount_ column to reduce your BigQuery spend.

 #### Flat-rate recommendations